• Home

 Material Palette

 The central tree stump sculpture is constructed from layers of plywood cut in contours, glued together, then sculpted and sanded to a smooth finish.
 The intention is to represent an ancient root system stemming from a tree that has been destroyed.
 The centre of the stump has decayed to form a hollow and fungi have moved in.
-These fungi will be scuplted from wood and painted with glow-in-thedark paint to come alive at the night shows.
+These fungi will be scuplted from wood and dremmelled to create the texture.
 The roots of the tree stump will be attached to the corten steel box which will encase the garden and form the ascending levels.
 Steps will be created in between the roots.
 Rocks and pavers will be volcanic bluestone from the Victorian Volcanic Plains bioregion.
 Where they are needed to be flat, the rocks will be sawn to create irregular steppers.
 Soil will change over the time periods representing the deterioration of the top soil, but also a rebuilding of organic matter in the present day.

 Concept Plans